1st Edition

 The Documentary Filmmaker's Intuition Creating Ethical and Impactful Non-fiction Films

-This book is an introduction to the art and craft of documentary film making with a focus on ethics and impact from development through distribution.
-Author Shannon Walsh explores point-of-view storytelling, writing for non-fiction, and the art of social change documentary.
+This book is an introduction to the art and craft of documentary filmmaking with a focus on ethics and impact from development through distribution.
+Author Shannon Walsh explores point-of-view storytelling, writing for nonfiction, and the art of social change documentary.

 This book is ideal for both students of documentary filmmaking and aspiring documentary filmmakers who are interested in creating ethical and impactful films.

 1. Documentary Production: Fear, Failure & Intuition 2.
 Finding Stories & Ideas 3.
 Research, Access & Point of View 4.
-Ethics: Representationm Subjectivity and the Colonized Image 5.
-Challenigng Forms: Ecstatic Truth & Elusive Fiction 6.
+Ethics: Representation Subjectivity and the Colonized Image 5.
+Challenging Forms: Ecstatic Truth & Elusive Fiction 6.
 Intimacies: Autobiography, Family Histories and Personal Story-telling 7.
 Script & Treatment Writing For Documentary 8.
 Developing Strategies for Impact 9.
 Shooting & Editing in Development 10.
 Preparing the Pitch: Structure and Components of a Good Pitch 11.
 Directing with the Moment: Aliveness, Adaptation and Awareness 12.
 Preparing for Production: Considerations As You Start Shooting 13.
 Ethics in Production: Dealing with Film Participants and Crews 14.
 Talking to Strangers: Establishing Relationships & Doing Interviews 15.
 Building Community Through Filming Community 16.
 Post-Production Editing, Organizing Material and Re-writing 17.
 Sparking Impact: Creating Strategies for Change 18.
-Marketing & Distribution in the Digital Age Further Reading & Resources
+Marketing & Distribution in the Digital Age .
+Further Reading & Resources

 Biography